top of page

 It’s about my creative process over twenty years of designing and making ClothFabric.
 It's a labour of love that I worked on with a group of lovely and talented people.

 ClothBound tracks the development of my work all the way from first images and notes made in my sketch books through to resolved designs and collections.
 In the book I tell those stories, champion the imperfect and offer up a modest philosophy of sorts.
-This is heart and soul of Cloth in 240ish pages, and I'm quite proud of it.

 I live in Blackheath in the Blue Mountains on the Rough Track on 29 acres above the Grand Canyon.
 It's a place that inspires me every day.

-If you've never stayed in an art gallery before, this is your chance!
+If you've never stayed in an art gallery before, this is your chance.

 Rough Track Cabins